-The university provides assistance to all students, faculty and staff through Student Counseling Services and the University Clinic for Family Therapy.
+The University of Southern Mississippi provides assistance to all students, faculty and staff through Student Counseling Services (SCS), Community Counseling and Assessment Center (CCAC) and the University Clinic for Family Therapy (MFT Clinic).
 These centers provide individual counseling, group counseling, assessment and referral services.
-Hours are 8 a.m.-5 p.m., Monday through Friday.
-Students can be seen on a walk-in basis.
-For more information, call 601.266.4829.